Our Beliefs

 CSF has been built on these foundational truths: the glory of God, because of the life, death, and resurrection of His Son, Jesus, and our lives transformed by the power of the Holy Spirit.
 These will not ever change, how CSF manifests these convictions on campus over the next year, or 10, or 50 will change!
 As we become known as a healthy community equipping students for life-change, the strategies and tactics will be shaped by the following mission and corresponding values.

-So many people know things about Jesus, but a much small group of people truly know him.
+Many people know things about Jesus, but a much smaller group of people truly know him.
 We believe that as you get know Him for who He truly is, His invitation to follow Him will be more and more compelling to you.

 As such, our ministry does everything for the glory of God and to elevate Jesus Christ.
 From preaching to worship to small groups, our goal is to illustrate the true character of Jesus to the students that pass through our ministry.